 - If you later begin earning a good income, the town may try to collect repayment of the GA you received.
 The town cannot take any money from your TANF, or from your current monthly disability payments.

 - If you lied on your application, you may have to pay back any GA you received.
-If you lied, you will also be disqualified from getting GA for at least 120 days, or until you pay the town back the amount you owe, whichever period of time is longest.
-See below for more information on how this works
+You will also be disqualified from getting GA for at least 120 days, or until you enter a payment agreement, whichever period of time is longer.
+See below for more information on how this works.

 - Sometimes parents may be called upon to repay GA received by any children under age 25.
 A husband or wife can also be asked to repay the town.
 The town can only collect from a person who lives, or owns property, in Maine and who can afford to pay.
 If the town goes after your spouse or parents, it may only seek repayment for GA that it gave you in the last 12 months.